Byzantine Malta: Justinianic period

 One of the earliest mentions of the Maltese islands can be found in a list of donations by Emperor Constatine I in the early fourth century, which includes a grant to the Lateran baptistery of a massa with revenues of 222 solidi which was apparently (Note: If the corrupt Mengaulus represents the island of Gozo.) located on the island of Gozo.
 However, the first proper mention of Medieval Malta in the context of the Eastern Roman Empire is found in Procopius' Bellum Vandalicum detailing the Byzantine campaign in North Africa.
 The Byzantine general Belisarius is described "touching at" Malta in 533, while the Roman expeditionary force was sailing from Kaukana to North Africa.
 (Note: "But when the servant had come before him and told him the whole story, Belisarius rejoiced greatly, heaped praise upon Procopius and gave orders for the departure to be signalled by trumpets.
 Having set sail quickly, they touched at (Greek: προσέσχον) the islands of Gozo and Malta, which separate the Adriatic from the Tyrrhenian Seas.
 There a strong east wind arose for them and carried the ships the following day to that part of the African coast which the Romans call in their own tongue the Head of the Shallows. "- Procopius, Bellum Vandalicum.)
 However, the Greek verb used can mean either "landed" or "approached."
-In the same passage, Procopius describes Malta as dividing the Adriatic and Tyrrhenian seas, indicating that the islands may have lied on a maritime border separating Vandal and Byzantine spheres.
+In the same passage, Procopius describes Malta as dividing the Adriatic and Tyrrhenian seas, indicating that the islands might have lain on a maritime border separating Vandal and Byzantine spheres.
 The passage does not say that Belisarius conquered the islands, or that the Maltese islands were already in Byzantine hands.
 In fact, Malta is not included in the Synecdmus of Hierocles, which details a list of cities belonging to the Empire in 527/8.